Opioid Detox and Rehab in Pennsylvania

 Our Services

-Innovo Detox offers medical detox for individuals suffering from opioid or heroin addiction.
-Secluded to allow for the utmost privacy, the Innovo Detox team of doctors, nurses, therapists, and recovery support staff allows individuals to receive the highest quality care and compassion in a short-term (typically 7-to-14 day) stay that comfortably manages heroin or opioid withdrawal in a safe and relaxed environment.
+Innovo Detox offers medical detox for individuals suffering from opioid addiction.
+Secluded to allow for the utmost privacy, the Innovo Detox team of doctors, nurses, therapists, and recovery support staff allows individuals to receive the highest quality care and compassion in a short-term (typically 7-to-14 day) stay that comfortably manages opioid withdrawal in a safe and relaxed environment.

 Our Amenities